-The problem we solve: We have great medicines but they don't work if mental health patients do not take them.
-Published research and our own agency interviews in CA, OH, and NY indicate 25 to 40% of mental health patients stop taking medications and become unstable resulting in ER visits, hospitalizations, loss of housing, and even mortality.
-While agencies make efforts to monitor prescriptions for renewals and use pill packing to help keep patients organized, no ability to monitoring daily pill-taking leaves patients on their own to be adherent; resulting in non-compliant patients going into crisis and disengaging from treatment.
+The problem we solve: Remaining engaged in mental health treatment is highly correlated with adherence to medications.
+Staying at home makes treatment that much more challenging.
+Even with telemedicine, patients are missing 25% of sessions.
+Published research indicates 25-40% of mental health patients stop taking medications and become unstable resulting in ER visits, hospitalizations, loss of housing, and mortality.
+While agencies monitor prescriptions for renewals and use pill packing to help patients, no ability to monitoring daily pill-taking leaves patients on their own to be adherent; resulting in non-compliant patients going into crisis and disengaging from treatment.
 They require personnel time and effort to restore them.
 Too many patients in crisis lead to high staff stress and high turnover rates, currently around 40% in agencies.
-Fewer case managers and patient disengagement means shrinking revenue for agencies.
-An agency with 4000 patients may be losing as much as $7.5 million in revenue from patients in crisis.
+Case managers and patient disengagement mean shrinking revenue for agencies.
+An agency with 4000 patients may be losing up to $7.5 million in revenue from crisis.

 Technology is complete The iRxReminder platform technology development is now complete.
 We validated the complete platform at the University of Michigan Cancer Center under a project funded by the Hemotology Oncology Pharmacy Association (HOPA).